ohaisocial/about/content/donations/index.md

 ² We replaced Postmark with SES mid-November

 ## FAQ
 ### I prefer not to use Patreon.
-Can i donate some other way?
+Can I donate some other way?

-Unforunately not.
+Unfortunately not at the moment.
+Patreon saves us a lot of work with accounting and taxation of donations.

 ### Can I make a single donation instead of a monthly payment?

 Yes.
+The best way to make a one-time donation is to sign up to our Patreon and then cancel the membership after you've been charged.
+You'll know when your payment has gone through because you'll receive an email confirmation.